-Any person who is actively engaged in the delivery of public works and services, holds a bachelor or post graduate degree, may be admitted as a Professional Member.
+Any person who is actively engaged in the delivery of public works and services, holds a bachelor or postgraduate degree, may be admitted as a Professional Member.
 This person may be a staff member or consultant to an organisation or public agency engaged in the delivery of public works and services.

 Any person who is actively engaged in the delivery of or assisting others in the delivery of public works and services may be admitted as an Associate Member.
-This person does not hold bachelor’s degree in engineering or associated professional degree.
+This person does not hold a bachelor’s degree in engineering or an associated professional degree.

 Under 35 Member: